-Covered services
+Covered Services

-Covered services are limited to charges for formulary drugs from a licensed pharmacy for:
+Covered Services are limited to charges for Formulary drugs from a licensed pharmacy for:

-- 1. Prescription drugs; including off-label use of FDA approved drugs. - 2.
-Any drug that under the laws of Washington may be dispensed only upon the written prescription of a provider. - 3.
-Certain preventive medications including, but not limited to, aspirin, fluoride, iron, and medications for tobacco use cessation, according to, and as recommended by, the United States Preventive Services Task Force, when obtained with a prescription. - 4.
-Prescribed, self-administered anticancer medication. - 5.
+- 1. Prescription Drugs; including off-label use of FDA approved drugs. - 2.
+Any drug that under the laws of Washington may be dispensed only upon the written prescription of a Provider. - 3.
+Certain preventive medications including, but not limited to, aspirin, fluoride, iron, and medications for Tobacco Use cessation, according to, and as recommended by, the United States Preventive Services Task Force, when obtained with a prescription. - 4.
+Prescribed, anticancer medication including self-administered anticancer medication. - 5.
 Diabetic supplies including insulin syringes, lancets, urine testing reagants, blood glucose monitoring reagants and insulin. - 6.
-Medically necessary services associated with the administration of the prescription drug.
+Prescribed medication for the treatment of hepatitis C. - 7.
+Medically Necessary services associated with the administration of the Prescription Drug.

-"Off label use of FDA approved drugs" means the prescribed use of such drug which is other than that stated in its FDA approved labeling.
+Off label use of FDA approved drugs means the prescribed use of such drug which is other than that stated in its FDA approved labeling.

-Prescription drugs must be recognized as effective for the treatment of the condition:
+Prescription Drugs must be recognized as effective for the treatment of the condition:

 - 1. In one of the standard reference compendia; - 2.
 In a majority of relevant peer-reviewed medical literature if not recognized in one of the standard reference compendia; or - 3.
-By the federal secretary of the Health and Human Services),
+By the federal secretary of the Health and Human Services.

-"Standard reference compendia" means the American Hospital Formulary Service-Drug Information; the American Medical Association Drug Evaluation; the United States Pharmacopoeia-Drug Information; or other authoritative compendia as identified from time to time by the Federal Secretary of Health and Human Services or the insurance commissioner
+Standard Reference Compendia means (a) The American Hospital Formulary Service Drug Information (b) The American Medical Association Drug Evaluation (c) The United States Pharmacopoeia-Drug Information or (d) Other authoritative compendia as identified from time to time by the Federal Secretary of Health and Human Services or the insurance commissioner.

-"Peer-reviewed medical literature " means scientific studies printed in journals or other publications in which original manuscripts are published only after having been critically reviewed for scientific accuracy, validity, and reliability by unbiased independent experts.
-Peer-reviewed medical literature does not include in-house publications of pharmaceutical manufacturing companies
+Peer-Reviewed Medical Literature means scientific studies printed in journals or other publications in which original manuscripts are published only after having been critically reviewed for scientific accuracy, validity, and reliability by unbiased independent experts.
+Peer-reviewed medical literature does not include in-house publications of pharmaceutical manufacturing companies.